buncram/cram-soc/deps/bio/README.md

 A core can clear an event bit by writing a `1` to R29.
 This write does not regard the R27 mask.

 A core can wait until an event happens by reading R30.
 It will stall until all of the bits marked as sensitive in R27 are set.
-The stall is computed at `aclk` rates, e.g. if one needs synchronization to the quantum timer, the code sequence should be `mov r20, r0` followed by `mov ra, r29`.
+The stall is computed at `fclk` rates, e.g. if one needs synchronization to the quantum timer, the code sequence should be `mov r20, r0` followed by `mov ra, r29`.

 Bits 31:24 on R30 are wired to the FIFO level event flags; these bits cannot be set or cleared by R28 and R29.